4321ba/godot-gaussian-splatting/README.md

 7. Add a `CompositorEffect` to that `Compositor`, and set its script to `res://addons/gdgs/postprocess.gd`.
 8. Run the scene.

-You can use `node_3d.tscn` in the repository as a minimal reference scene.

 ## Scene Setup Notes

-- `GaussianSplatNode` is a scene object used to hold transform and resource references.
+- `GaussianSplatNode` stores transform and resource references.
 Actual rendering is performed by the compositor pass, not by Godot's standard mesh pipeline.
 - Multiple `GaussianSplatNode` instances are supported and are rendered together in the same Gaussian pass.
 - If you replace the source `.ply` file contents, reimport it in Godot so the generated resource stays in sync.